 If Cape Town’s famous South-Eastern threatens to literally blow you off The Silo Rooftop, venture downstairs to the sixth floor, where The Silo Hotel’s super stylish The Willaston Bar provides a worthy alternative.
 The spectacular pillowed glass windows, designed by Thomas Heatherwick, are the highlight of many Instagram accounts – and the cocktails and bar menu are world-class.

 The Piano Bar

-This atmospheric 1950’s-style bar brings New York flair to De Waterkant, thanks to stylish interiors, classy cocktails and live jazz.
+This atmospheric 1950’s-style bar brings New York flair to De Waterkant, thanks to stylish interiors, classy cocktails and live music that runs the gamut from jazz, Motown, and cabaret, to soul-funk, afro soul, and pop – and everything in between.
 There’s also a Mediterranean tapas menu if you’re feeling peckish, plus a wraparound terrace with gorgeous views (for sweeping Table Mountain vistas, head upstairs to the Sky Bar).

 Grand Africa & Beach

 Offering a multitude of venues, all set amidst its own private beach, this oceanfront Waterfront powerhouse is one of Cape Town’s most scenic destinations.
 From the Gin Bar and Corona Bar to the exclusive Beach Bar and toes-in-the-sand dining, there are plenty of options – and the drinks aren’t half bad, either.
 Go all out and order together with one of the towering seafood platters.